 So, I’ve been looking for a new side project for a while, before finally settling on playing around with some phone APIs.
 Not sure what else to do, I opted to make a tool for annoying people.
 Try it now.
-It’s quite simple, but effective none the less.
-For a modest fee (starting at $1.00), […]

 Inspired by a post on override the default model manager to support soft-deleting objects in the database, I decided to implement it into one of my projects.
 (Yes, I know it’s an old post but it was new to me!).
-However, just being able to filter the query sets returned to exclude items which had […]

 I haven’t spent that much time on github until recently.
 Poking around there led me to create my first project repository and put in up for anyone to use: django-apikey.
 (The original post/announcement can be read here: “django-apikey — Key Based Authorization For RESTful Django Applications”)

 Since I posted about using Python to send HTML email, things have changed in Python’s standard library.
 While that method still works, it’s better to use the new email package.

 I just created a git repository for django-apikey, which provides an API key-based authorization backend for use with django REST services.
 Currently, it works with django-piston, but I do plan on adding support for other django REST packages.

 Continue reading “django-apikey — key based authorization for RESTful django applications”